adammatthews/okta-lab-manager/README.md

 # Okta Lab Manager

 This tool is designed to help you with your Okta lab.
-This is currently available at https://okta.am-serv.co.uk to sign up for.
+This is currently available at https://olm.fastlogin.uk to sign up for and use.

 # Set Up